BIBSYSDEV/nva-search-api/README.md

 Key names are case-insensitive and can be in <code>camelCase</code> or <code>SNAKE_CASE</code>.
 Each search key allow searching a field or sometimes fields for content, and most keys comes in three variants.
-Every search key applied are joined with <code>AND</code> between them, making the query more restricted for each key added to the search.
+Every search key applied are joined with <code>AND</code> between them, making the searchQuery more restricted for each key added to the search.

 - **keyName**